 —Greg Bloomfield, Past Executive Director Toledo Area Humane Society

 A Deceptive Shell Game

 “No-kill” policies don’t prevent animals from dying.
-They simply leave animals to die elsewhere—and often miserably.
-Facilities that adhere to these policies opt not to involve themselves in euthanasia by turning away animals in need, shipping animals out of state to unknown and often untraceable destinations, and/or warehousing animals in cages indefinitely.
+They simply leave them to die elsewhere—often miserably.
+Facilities that adhere to these policies opt not to involve themselves in euthanasia by turning away animals in need, shipping animals out of state to unknown and often untraceable destinations, or warehousing animals in cages indefinitely.

 —Michael Mountain, Founder and Past President Best Friends Animal Sanctuary